conda/ceps/cep-????.md

 This virtual package MUST be present when the target platform is `linux-*`, `osx-*` or `freebsd-*`.
 The version and build string fields MUST be set to `0`.

-The version or build string fields MUST NOT be overridden by the `CONDA_OVERRIDE_UNIX` environment variable.
-However, if this environment variable is set to a non-empty value, the `__unix` virtual package MUST be present if otherwise if would not have been.
-The environment variable MUST be ignored when the target platform is not `linux-*`, `osx-*` or `freebsd-*`.
+The `CONDA_OVERRIDE_UNIX` environment variable MUST NOT have any effect.

 #### `__win`